 Ideology shapes the foundation of magical practices by aligning beliefs with intent.
 Recognizing how political, social, or religious beliefs influence magic enhances effectiveness and authenticity.
-This is central to understanding the interplay between personal values and magical work, In my 'The Process of Magic.'
+This is central to understanding the interplay between personal values and magical work, in my 'The Process of Magic.'

 What Is Ideology in Magic?

 Ideology, in magical practice, refers to a set of political, social, or moral beliefs that inform and influence how practitioners approach their craft.
 It extends beyond mere personal worldview, often reflecting broader cultural or societal values that can drive specific magical goals.
-I emphasiz that ideology is not just passive belief but actively shapes the types of magic performed, especially when intertwined with religious or political systems. #
+I emphasize that ideology is not just passive belief but actively shapes the types of magic performed, especially when intertwined with religious or political systems.

 How Ideology Functions in Magical Practice

 An ideology can is a blueprint for magical work.
 For example, a practitioner aligned with ecological beliefs might focus on earth-based magic aimed at environmental healing.
 Conversely, someone with a political ideology centered on social justice may perform rituals designed to foster societal change.
 The key is that the underlying beliefs create a framework that guides the intent, symbols, and methods used in magic.
 In 'The Process of Magic,' I note that your ideology influences not only the themes of your magic but also the forms it takes.
-This alignment ensures that your magical work resonates authentically with your core values, increasing its potency and integrity. #
+This alignment ensures that your magical work resonates authentically with your core values, increasing its potency and integrity.

 Role in my Framework